 We walked through the dark streets to buy some drinking water at Pali.
 The owner of the hotel used to live in New Jersey and he was friendly and helpful.
 He had a cute dog named Peluche, which means stuffed toy in Spanish.

 The path then began to ascend past pineapple bushes and out onto a ledge on the side of a mountain overlooking the valley.
-To our right the entire side of the stone mountains was carved into beautiful scenes.
+To our right, the entire side of the stone mountain was carved into beautiful scenes.

 Elephants and snakes and pictures depicting Nicaraguan history covered the surface.
 I was in awe as we walked along the ledge and took in the expanse of his artwork.

 After saying our goodbye we began our long trek back to Esteli.
-After a couple of miles we heard a lone vehicle headed our direction.
+After a couple of miles, we heard a lone vehicle headed our direction.
 It was a truck so we stuck out our thumbs.
-The driver pulled over and we climbed in the back.
+The driver pulled over and we climbed into the back.
 We enjoyed the rest of the way back to Esteli with his cinnamon colored dog.

 Alberto is not easy to find but the trek was beautiful and it was an awesome visit.
 One of the highlights of my time here in Nicaragua.
 It was totally worth the hike.

 Skipping the guided canyon tour and doing the trek yourself.
 Cost: 14 Cordobas roundtrip chicken bus fare from the town of Somoto, and some food and water.
 You must be able to swim a few hundred feet at a stretch.
 Or bring a life jacket or flotation device.

 Retired from Corporate America at the age of 43 along with her husband Trinity.
 In 2016 they sold their home to begin a nomadic life of slow travel.
 Bonnie writes of their experience on the road in each country.
 Subscribe to follow her stories here.